jlinoff/pam/README.md

 <img src="www/help/pam-ice-cream-sundae-open.png" width="400" alt="ice-cream-sundae-example">

-There a lots of other features like searching/filtering, memorable password generation, customized records fields and preferences as well as techniques for securely sharing records and embedding images that are described in the documentation below.
+There are other features like memorable password generation and customized record fields that are described in the documentation below.

 Please note that this is not the first tool I have written to manage passwords but it is meant to be the last.
 If you are interested in